-Application for the Wairarapa Group Forest Investment (SCH12481) by:
+Application for the Ngatawhai Group Forest Investment (SCH12683) by:

-First Names Last Name Mr/Mrs/Other Existing Investor?
-Overseas Person
+Preferred First Name Last Name Mr/Mrs/Other Existii Invest Overse Persor

-Applicant 1: Yes/No Yes/No
+Applicant 1: Yes No Yes No

-Applicant 2: Yes/No Yes/No
+Applicant 2: Yes No Yes No

-Applicant 3: Yes/No Yes/No
+Applicant 3: Yes No Yes No

-Applicant 4: Yes/No Yes/No
+Applicant 4: Yes No Yes No

-Postal Address: Post Code:
+Postal Address: F ost Coo le:

 Email Address: Phone Number:

-\ Existing Forest Enterprises investors may not need to complete the customer due diligence sections in Part B and C of this Application.
-Please contact us.
+Existing Forest Enterprises investors may not need to complete the customer due diligence sections in Part B and C of this Application.
+Please contact us if you are an existing investor.

-\\ An Overseas Person is neither a New Zealand citizen nor ordinarily resident in New Zealand.
+An Overseas Person is neither a New Zealand citizen nor ordinarily resident in New Zealand.
 Please contact us if you think you are an Overseas Person.